shahariar-shibli/shahariar-shibli.github.io/_pages/research.md

 them into their predictions.
 As a result, existing biases in data might alter the algorithms that use the data, resulting in biased results.
 This can have significant implications, such as perpetuating discrimination or unfair treatment based on factors like race, gender, or socioeconomic status.
-To mitigate these issues, it is crucial to implement techniques such as bias detection and fairness-aware machine learning.
-Ongoing work involves investigating gender biases in low resource pre-trained language models aiming to promote fairness in AI outcomes.
+Therefore, it is crucial to develop bias mitigation techniques and incorporate fairness-aware machine learning.
+Ongoing work involves mitigating gender biases in low resource pre-trained language models aiming to promote fairness in AI outcomes.
 </p>
 ### Related Paper: